 The Mammadi Soudavar Memorial Fellowship was established by Fereidoon and Shamsi Soudavar to honor their son, Mammadi, as well as to promote cancer education and research.
 The fellowship allows physicians from across the world to study at MSK and bring their knowledge back to their home country.
 More than 10 surgeons from sub-Saharan Africa have received fellowships.
 For more information and eligibility requirements, please visit www.mskcc.org/hcp-education-training/fellowships/mammadi-alireza-soudav….

 The Memorial Sloan Kettering Cancer Center Global Cancer Disparities Pilot Grant was established to provide funding to a physician from a low- or middle-income country to support a one-year pilot study in the area of cancer prevention, diagnosis, treatment or outcomes.
-For more information and eligibility requirements, click here.
+Get more information and see eligibility requirements.